-Manufacturing Activity in Singapore Shrinks at Slower Pace
+Manufacturing Activity in Singapore Shrinks at Slower Pace on June 2018

 Singapore manufacturing growth showed a slower pace as factory activity eased on softer demand.